Standby Generator Installations.

 Remember, a generator should only be installed by a qualified electrician, incorrect installation can be dangerous.

-The Techno Group provides a generator solution to fit your needs and budget from a basic manually operated generator system to power some lights and a few appliances to a fully automatic generator system that powers the entire home or office.
+The Techno Group's qualified electricians can connect generators of all sizes to fit your needs from a basic manually operated generator system to power some lights and a few appliances to a fully automatic generator system that powers the entire home or office.

-The Techno Group will assess your standby power needs and advise you on the size and type of generator installation you require, beware…not all generators are the same, see the below points to consider when installing a generator.
+The Techno Group can assess your standby power needs and assist you on choosing a generator of the correct size and type, beware…not all generators are the same, see the below points to consider when installing a generator.

 Points to Consider when investing in a standby generator system.